RocketChat/Rocket.Chat.iOS/README.md

 You can signup to our TestFlight builds by acessing this link: https://testflight.apple.com/join/3gcYeoMr.

+We've also a channel in our developer community, you can [access here](https://open.rocket.chat/channel/ios-beta).

 # Reporting an Issue

 [Github Issues](https://github.com/RocketChat/Rocket.Chat.iOS/issues) are used to track todos, bugs, feature requests, and more.